LukasGrinys/FlagGame/README.md

 For every correct answer player receives 1 point.
 After each attempt players take turns.
 After going through all of the 189 cards, player with the most points wins.

 Note: Make sure that spelling of your entry is correct (input is not case sensitive).
+Autocomplete function may help.